sevdecaliskan5/IceCreamHouse/README.md

 **Google Maps Integration:** In the Contact Us section, an embedded Google Map iframe is used to display the ice cream shop’s location.

-# Live Demo / Preview

-To get a better understanding of how the website works, check out the screen recording below.
-It showcases the responsive design, smooth animations, and interactive features of the page in action.
-Watch the demo to see the project's features in real-time!

 ![WelcomeToYummyIceCreamHouse-GoogleChrome2024-10-1519-09-13-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/8a4ce740-3aee-4659-a484-d1848bcf26f5)